skrapeit/skrape.it/README.md

 ### Http-Client
 - [x] Http-Client without verbosity and ceremony to make requests and corresponding request options like headers, cookies etc in a fluent style interface.
 - [x] Pre-configure client regarding auth and other request settings
-- [x] Can handle client side rendered webpages.
+- [x] Can handle client side rendered web pages.
 Javascript execution results can optionally be considered in the response body.
 ### Idomatic
 - [x] Easy to use, idiomatic and type-safe DSL to ensure a high level of readability.
 - [x] Build-in matchers/assertions based on infix functions to archive a very high level of readability.